emad-elsaid/emad-elsaid.github.io/_posts/2021-10-02-distributed authority product features for future of distributed applications.md

 image: /images/IMG_20210918_153552.webp
 ---

-It's common knowledge that most startup fail.
+It's common knowledge that most startups fail.
 With every startup that fails there an application that's now obsolete. you can't open it or use it.
 The company behind it doesn't exist anymore.

 All the effort of the teams behind it from research, design, development and maintenance that got this application to this point is now a wasted effort.
 It's a very hard moment when you know that years of your life that you spent working on a product didn't result in something useful to other people.